-- (a) Fell adjacent trees and snags away from or parallel to the buffer to prevent them from entering the buffer. - (b) Do not operate ground-based equipment within the buffer. - (c) Do not fell trees within the buffer. - (d) Cable yarding over or within the buffer shall be done in accordance with the requirements of the section titled, "Cable Yarding Specifications."
+- (a) Fell adjacent trees and snags away from or parallel to the buffer to prevent them from entering the buffer. - (b) Do not fell trees within the buffer. - (c) Cable yarding over or within the buffer shall be done in accordance with the requirements of the section titled, "Cable Yarding Specifications."